-1. The parties will enter into a pilot program for five academic years beginning with the 2016-2017 academic year through the end of the 2020-2021 academic year.
-Three-year appointments made within the five-year period shall remain in effect for the term of each appointment.
-The parties will meet no later than June 30, 2020, to determine whether to continue the pilot program as specified in this Agreement or to modify the pilot program.
+1. The parties will enter into a pilot program beginning with the 2016-2017 academic year through the end of the 2023-2024 academic year.
+Three-year appointments made within the pilot shall remain in effect for the term of each appointment.
+The parties will meet no later than June 30, 2023, to determine whether to continue the pilot program as specified in this Agreement or to modify the pilot program.
 If the parties are unable to agree to continue or to modify the pilot program, the terms regarding adjunct appointments will revert to those expressed in the 2007-2010 collective bargaining agreement.

 In rare instances in which a department Personnel and Budget Committee determines that an eligible adjunct will not be reappointed to a three-year appointment but could benefit from a one-year appointment and additional guidance, the adjunct shall be appointed to a one-year appointment.
 At the end of the one-year appointment, the adjunct must be considered for a three-year appointment.